IAEA-NSDDNetwork/FMTCHK/README.md

 # FMTCHK
+LEGACY CODE.
 ENSDF format and syntax checking.

 FMTCHK is part of the [ENSDF Analysis and Utility Programs](https://nds.iaea.org/public/ensdf_pgm/).